-An important part of helping them settle in is to simply leave them alone and let them adjust to their new home.
-You can help them get used to you during this stage by offering them tasty treats such as carrots through the bars of their cage or hutch.
+An important part of helping them settle in is to simply leave them alone.
+Let them adjust to their new home.
+You can help them get used to you during this stage by offering them tasty treats.
+Guinea pigs love carrots through the bars of their cage or hutch.

 You should also be talking in a soft and quiet voice to your guinea pigs.
 This helps them get used to you and the sound of your voice.
-This initial phase can be frustrating and scary as you desperately want to hold your new friends plus you worry that they don’t like you as they spend all their time hiding and running for cover.
+This initial phase can be frustrating and scary.
+New owners desperately want to hold their new friends.
+It’s perfectly normal to worry that they don’t like you.
+New guinea pigs spend all their time hiding and running for cover.

 Keep checking that they are eating, drinking and are making droppings to ensure they are healthy.

 It’s really important to build your new piggies confidence and help them learn to trust you.
 Talking to them regularly and offering them treats is a really big part of this.
 Providing them with a cage or hutch that is big enough is essential.
 Along with providing places to hide also aids to build up confidence and trust.